Estimated Read Time: 4 Minutes

 There are rarely easy answers.
 SEO is a long, slow process.

 There are definitely some things you can do to help yourself.
 The best thing you can do is to start blogging.
 I wrote a post about “why blog”, but ultimately it’s about putting the content your audience is searching for on your website and making sure it is relevant and helpful.
 Done well, your content will earn the trust and confidence of your audience, drive repeat traffic, and also earn you some of the signals Google uses to decide who ranks well in search results.

 Something you can’t do for yourself but I always recommend is an SEO audit.
 An SEO audit identifies the things that are being done well and where there is room for improvement – both in your website architecture and content.
 It allows SEOs to determine what will get you the biggest bang for your buck and help you prioritize the work.
 It gives you far better control over the situation and your wallet.

 Satisfy Your Search Audience

 If there’s any magic at all to SEO, it’s about doing what’s right for your audience.
 People sometimes get so caught up in trying to please search engines, they forget about trying to help their audience.

 Google is aware of that too.
 As complex as their ranking algorithm is, ultimately it’s about Google trying to make sure it gives it’s audience the best results possible.
-They know they have to keep searchers happy in order to maintain their market position and enormous ad revenue.
+They know they need to keep searchers happy and coming back in order to maintain their market position and earn enormous ad revenue.
 You have to keep your audience happy too if you want to achieve the results you’re after.

 People come to your website to find information and solve problems.
 They rarely make an instantaneous decision to do business with you.
 You have to earn their trust and confidence by providing them with the information they want and need.
-Blogging enables that.
-Relevant, high-quality, aimed-at-your-audience blogging enables that.
+A well-architected website ensures Google and searchers can find you.
+Creating relevant, high-quality, aimed-at-your-audience content keeps them coming back for more.